 With just one year of acting under her belt, 13-year-old Malia Baker is already making big moves.
 Appearing in CBS All Access’s The Twilight Zone, ABC’s A Million Things, the CW’s The Flash, and now Netflix’s The Baby-Sitters Club — out today! — Malia shows no signs of slowing down.
 Read on to find out how she gets into character, why #representation matters to her, and the fangirl moment she didn’t expect.

-Serving up hella nostalgia this summer in the new reboot of The Baby-Sitters Club, premiering Friday, July 3, Malia Baker plays Mary Anne Spier, club secretary.
+Serving up hella nostalgia this summer in The Baby-Sitters Club reboot, premiering Friday, July 3, Malia Baker plays Mary Anne Spier, club secretary.
 The Botswana-born actress, who currently resides in Vancouver, Canada, fell in love with filmmaking as a little girl, after watching her father work on set.
 Now, she’s pushing her dreams into overdrive.
 “I was a fan of The Baby-Sitters Club and still am, so being a part of this project was so amazing, and I’m so grateful for it,” she says.

 The 10-episode show is based on Ann M. Martin’s iconic ‘80s and ’90s book series about a group of preteen BFFs who start their own baby-sitting business.
 And to prep for the audition, ya’ girl came through with the creativity.
 “I created a Pinterest board of all of Mary Anne’s interests.
 I read lots of Wikipedia pages and fandom pages,” Malia says.
 “I also journaled as Mary Anne and wrote the things that I thought Mary Anne would be feeling or thinking while we were in that scene.”
 And of course, she reread a lot of the books.